Baked On Grease

 Nashville Bound

 We drove to my cousin’s house and decided that I would set up shop there for the time being.
 Sharon’s home was in need of some minor repairs and Dad, being the consummate handy man, volunteered to get those things done while I settled in.
 At one point, he needed to head to Home Depot to get some materials and I accompanied him with the idea that we would load up what we purchased and I would head back to the house to finish the work he had started.
 Dad, on the other hand, would get in his car and start the 10 hour drive back to Hilton, New York.
-As we finished loading up my car with what we had just purchased, Dad and I got ready to say “good bye.”
+As we finished loading up my car with what we had just bought, Dad and I got ready to say “good bye.”
 I mentioned to him that this was “it” and he looked at me asked what I meant by that.
 I told him that front this point on, once he was on his way back home, my “journey” was officially beginning.
 Financial security, succeeding as a musician, establishing a community of friends – all of these things were unknowns and I confessed to him that I was a little intimidated.
 I don’t know what I expected to hear from him – perhaps some kind of pep talk with phrases like “You can do it” or “You’re ready.”
 Instead he just looked at me and said “That’s why I raised you.”

 That’s Why I Raised You

 That may not resonate with you like it did me.
 But what I heard him say with that four word response was that he had prepared me in the way he had brought me up and this wasn’t the time to feel either overly anxious or melancholy.
 Rather, it was the time to get busy and put into action the values and the work ethic he had taught me.
 Frankly, I’m not sure if he could’ve said anything more encouraging.
 This wasn’t the time to be dwelling on the “what if’s” or the “I’d rather’s.”
 Instead, I was now mentally rolling up my sleeves with a resolve to move forward.
 Several years later, that conversation would come back to me as I was wiping the the tears from my face at my father’s Memorial Service.
 He was sixty years old.
 After a year in the hospital, waiting for a new heart and then battling the difficulties that sometimes accompany a heart transplant, his body had given out and we were now remembering the life of David Gust.
 My grief was what you expect as far as a son trying to emotionally process the loss of his father.
-While some can spend a long time recovering from the death of a parent, I was able to better process things because of the memory of a conversation we had in the Home Depot parking lot.
-“That’s why I raised you.”
+While some can spend a long time recovering from the death of a parent, I was able to better process things because of the memory of a conversation we had in the Home Depot parking lot where he said, “That’s why I raised you.”

 A Legacy of My Own